ibhagwan/fzf-lua/README.md

     symbols = {
         -- lsp_query      = "foo"       -- query passed to the LSP directly
-        -- query          = "bar"       -- query passed to fzf prompt for fuzzy matching async_or_timeout  = true,       -- symbols are async by default symbol_style      = 1,          -- style for document/workspace symbols
+        -- query          = "bar"       -- query passed to fzf prompt for fuzzy matching locate            = false,      -- attempt to position cursor at current symbol async_or_timeout  = true,       -- symbols are async by default symbol_style      = 1,          -- style for document/workspace symbols
                                         -- false: disable,    1: icon+kind